WDZ: WDZ

 On November 11, 1928, the FRC made a major reallocation of transmitting frequencies under the provisions of its General Order 40, and WDZ was shifted to 1070 kHz, sharing this assignment with WCAZ in Carthage, Illinois.
 Moreover, this was a "clear channel" frequency, and WDZ and WCAZ were limited to daytime-only operation in order to eliminate any potential interference to the nighttime signal of the frequency's primary occupant, WTAM in Cleveland, Ohio.
-In 1937 WDZ moved to 1020 kHz and raised its power from 100 to 250 watts.
-It no longer had to share transmitting hours with WCAZ, but was still restricted to daylight hours, in order to protect the frequency's "clear channel" station, KYW in Philadelphia, Pennsylvania.
+In 1936 WDZ moved to 1020 kHz and raised its power from 100 to 250 watts.
+It no longer had to share transmitting hours with WCAZ, but was still restricted to daylight hours, in order to protect the frequency's "clear channel" station, KYW in Philadelphia.
 WDZ's power was increased to 1,000 watts in 1939 with a new 252 ft tower.

 During this time, WDZ aired remote broadcasts that were unique for a rural station.
 The station started the use of remote broadcasting equipment which included a truck called the "WDZ White Relay Truck", equipped with a 100-watt transmitter to relay broadcasts from area locations, and some two-watt, battery operated transmitters that could be worn on the backs of assistants when a program originated from remote sites.

 Rhythm Riders: L to R 'skinny' Masseneli, John Samuel Cox, Cecil Wright, posing with WDZ truck, circa 1939.

 The Federal Communications Commission took over regulation of U.S. radio stations in 1934.
 In 1941 the North American Regional Broadcasting Agreement (NARBA) resulted in another major reallocation of transmitting frequencies, and WDZ was moved to 1050 kHz, where it has remained ever since.
 In 1949, WDZ moved from Tuscola to Decatur, although a remote studio was maintained in Tuscola until 1958.
 This relocation allowed for the eventual allocation of a station on 1080 kHz, WNWI in Oak Lawn, Illinois, a suburb of Chicago.